 A land mortgage is established through the signing of a mortgage deed in the Indonesian language before a land deed official where the land is located in Indonesia and registration with the E-Mortgage Deed Registration System.

-The land mortgage will be established and finalised once the electronic mortgage certificate (E-Certificate) and annotation note are issued.
-This will be sent to the mortgagee via email.
-The annotation note must be printed and attached to the original land certificate or certificates.
+The land mortgage will be established and finalised once the electronic mortgage certificate (E-Certificate) is issued and the electronic land title certificate has reflected the mortgage creation.
+The E-Certificate will be sent to the mortgagee via email.